-Fundamentals of Computer Concepts - 3 Credits
+CIS 101 Fundamentals of Computer Concepts - 3 Credits

 This course is required for CIS majors as an introduction to the Information Technology degree programs.
-A survey of computer hardware, system software, application software, data management, structured programming concepts, the systems development process, and their integration in business.
+A survey of computer hardware, system software, application software, data management, structured programming concepts, the systems development process, and their integration in a variety of professional environments.
 Course covers Internet and Core Computing Certification (IC3), and MCSE certification topics.